RTPablocs/RTPablocs/README.md

 I love researching technology, even if I use it, because I love delving into it and knowing the little details that make the difference between another project and mine.

-## What programming languages I use?
+## What programming languages do I use?

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)